Eleta Kingsley: Early life

-Eleta started his football career at an early age, enrolling in Nigerian academies.
+Kingsley started his football career at an early age, enrolling in Nigerian academies.
 He played youth football with Nigerian Ports Authority FC.

 Club career

-He began his senior career with Nigeria club Gabros International FC.
+Kingsley began his senior career with Nigeria club Gabros International FC.
 Afterwards, he played for Dolphin FC.
 From 2009 to 2011, he played for Nigerian club Akwa United F.C.

 Afterwards, he left Nigeria and went to Uzbekistan, but due to work permit issues and other complications, he had to leave that country, ultimately heading to Bangladesh on the advice of a friend.
 He played in a match between foreigners and national team players, impressing and receiving offers from many top Bangladeshi clubs such as Abahani Limited Dhaka and Sheikh Jamal DC, but instead signed for Arambagh KS as he had made a prior commitment to them.
 He scored a hat trick in his first Bangladesh Premier League match in 2012 against Sheikh Jamal DC.

-In 2012, Eleta signed for Team BJMC.
+In 2012, Kingsley signed for Team BJMC.

 In 2013, he joined Muktijoddha Sangsad KC.

 In 2015, he played with Chittagong Abahani in the 2015 Sheikh Kamal International Club Cup, winning the tournament and finishing as top scorer with 5 goals, and earning the man of the match award in the final, as well as Tournament Most Valuable Player.

 Afterwards, he returned to Team BJMC, staying with the club through 2019.
-In a 2016 Independence Cup match, he scored 5 goals in a 6-0 victory over Feni Soccer Club.
+In a 2016 Independence Cup match, he scored 5 goals in a 6–0 victory over Feni Soccer Club.
 He went on a brief loan for a few days in 2019 to Bashundhara Kings.

 In 2019, he returned to Arambagh KS.

 In 2021, he signed for the Bashundhara Kings.
 On 18 May 2022, he made his AFC Cup debut against Maziya as a naturalized.

 In 2022, he signed for Dhaka Abahani.

-In 2023, he played with Chittagong based Muktijoddha Sangsad KC in the Chittagong Football League, but was released after playing two matches.
+In 2023, he played with Chittagong-based Muktijoddha Sangsad KC in the Chittagong Football League, but was released after playing two matches.

 In March 2024, Kingsley signed with Brothers Union.
 On 30 March, he scored in his debut for Brothers Union, in a loss to the Bashundhara Kings.